autotelik/datashift/README.markdown

     bundle exec thor help datashift:generate:excel

-N.B - To use the Excel loader, OLE and Excel are NOT required, however JRuby is required, since it uses Java's Apache POI under the hood to process .xls files.
+To use Excel OLE and MS Excel are NOT required.

+Currently 1.9.3 not supported, but specs pass with all other main Rubies.

+Includes a wrapper around brilliant Apache POI libraries for anyone using JRuby.

 Guards are provided, and used internally, for mixed Ruby setups.
 Can be used like :